The-Marcy-Lab-School/lead-instructor-take-home-challenge/README.md

 This project is about seeing that you understand the core concepts, not that you handle every edge case or add bonus features.

-# AI
+# "Can I use AI?"
 Use it with discretion.
-Of course its a wonderful tool, but we will be going over your code during our live interview, and if it's clear you can't explain what the robot wrote, that's not going to be a good look.
+Of course it's a wonderful tool, but we will be going over your code during our live interview, and if it's clear you can't explain what the robot wrote, that's not going to be a good look.
 Make sure you understand what your code is doing.

 > A partially complete project you fully understand is 100x better than a complete project that you can't explain.

-# Submission
+# Submitting Your Work
-Please create new GitHub repo or repos for this challenge.
+Please create a new GitHub repo or repos for this challenge.
 Do not fork this repo, we don't want other applicants to see each other's work.
 When you're done, please email us the links to your work as outlined in your email. **THERE IS NO NEED TO DEPLOY YOUR APP.** I'm simply going to clone your work and run it locally to test it.

 If you use a non Node and SQL based stack, I would appreciate some information in a README that tells me how I can actually run your project.
 We will also ask you to run your project during your onsite interview process so we can talk to you about it.